Azadeh-T/custom-python-precinct-retrofit-workflow/README.md

 “An integrated microclimate-aware retrofit framework for balancing outdoor thermal stress and operational carbon emissions”

 The Python code integrates Python scripting, Dragonfly-UWG, Ladybug, and Honeybee/EnergyPlus into a unified pipeline.
 It generates and evaluates retrofit solutions from the defined parameter spaces using Latin Hypercube Sampling method.
-It developed for Latin Hypercube Sampling, model orchestration and simulation execution for a user-defined number of samples.
+It was developed for Latin Hypercube Sampling, model orchestration and simulation execution for a user-defined number of samples.

 ## Purpose